News and Stories

 I served again, very similar sequence, and then one of the guys hit a soft dink to his left.
 I honestly assumed it was going to be good and the serve would go back to their side.

-Alex chased it down, and was able to hit the a backhand just hard enough to catch the top of the net and barely roll over for the game winning point.
+Alex chased it down, and was able to hit a backhand just hard enough to catch the top of the net and barely roll over for the game-winning point.

-He absolute exploded after the ball bounced and we had won.
+He absolutely exploded after the ball bounced and we had won.
 I was shocked.
-I walked over to tell him great shot, and this 13 year old kid hugged me like I had never been hugged, literally picking me up off the ground and holding me there for a couple of seconds.
+I walked over to tell him great shot, and this 13-year-old kid hugged me like I had never been hugged, literally picking me up off the ground and holding me there for a couple of seconds.

 Read Next: Disproving Pickleball's Most Common Stereotypes